confusables/hero-thousand-faces/content/research.md

 **Implications for Model Preservation:**

+Each model represents a unique exploration landscape where capabilities are gradually revealed through long-term interactions.
+Rapid deprecation cycles cut short the discovery process.
+Users who develop expertise with a model's capabilities lose that accumulated knowledge when the model is replaced.

-Preservation should prioritise extended observation and user-driven discovery.
+Therefore, preservation should prioritise extended observation and user-driven discovery.
 The timeline of capability emergence is non-linear, with users acting as crucial explorers who map the evolving potential of each model.

 ---